Franklin Graham: Political support for Ukraine

+Relations with Ethiopia

+Franklin Graham's 2025 crusade in Ethiopia coincided with a period of shifting political dynamics between Ethiopia's government and the Trump administration.
+Reports suggested that the Ethiopian government viewed Graham's influence among American evangelicals as a potential diplomatic channel to improve relations with Donald Trump, who had distanced himself from Abiy Ahmed during his presidency.
+Critics of the Ethiopian government questioned whether the event had an implicit political strategy behind it.
+However, Graham himself maintained that his primary mission was solely to preach the Gospel.
+Samaritan's Purse has an extensive history of humanitarian work in Ethiopia since the 1980s, including drilling water wells and responding to the war in Tigray by providing life-saving aid to nearly 300,000 people and distributing over 51,000 tons of food.

+Reception and controversies

 COVID vaccination

 Graham has said in interviews and social media posts that he believes Jesus would approve of the COVID-19 vaccine, saying "that's what Jesus Christ would want us to do, to help save life.
 It's just a tool to help save life."
 He has compared the vaccine to the oil and wine the Good Samaritan used to treat the wounds of the injured traveler, saying "Now the oil and wine were the medicines of that day."
 He told ABC News, "I think for a pastor to tell someone not to take the vaccine is problematic because what would happen if that person got coronavirus and died?"

 Graham has also cited the work of Samaritan's Purse in describing his support for the vaccine.
-"We have seen what COVID can do," said Graham, citing Samaritan's Purse work to help during the outbreaks in Cremona, Italy; Los Angeles; North Carolina and the Bahamas.
+"We have seen what COVID can do", said Graham, citing Samaritan's Purse work to help during the outbreaks in Cremona, Italy; Los Angeles; North Carolina and the Bahamas.

 Graham has also spoken of seeing the effects of the virus in his own organization.
 "I've had some of my own staff, one of them was on a ventilator for three months, Graham said in an interview with CBS News, "...from what I have seen and experienced myself, I don't want COVID and I don't want anybody else to get it."
 Graham stated that he and his wife are both vaccinated.
 He also stated, "I want people to know that COVID-19 can kill you.
 But we have a vaccine out there that could possibly save your life.
 And if you wait, it could be too late."